-Secure Erase is a feature for SSDs (solid state drive) that ensures all data stored on the SSD storage device will be completely cleaned and then the SSD at its original ideal performance level.
+Secure Erase is a feature for SSDs (solid state drive) that ensures all data stored on the SSD storage device will be completely cleaned and then the SSD will achieve at its original ideal performance level.

 Secure Erase only takes a few seconds to complete.
 Based on different connection ports you use, the specific time varies.
 It performs better when connected directly from a SATA port.
 You cannot perform a Secure Erase via USB port because it may arise problems.